Open-Deep-ML/DML-OpenProblem/README.md

 5. **Submit the Video Link**:
 In the corresponding problem folder, create a `.txt` file containing the link to your YouTube video.
 This will help us easily reference your solution.

+## How to Add an Interactive Learn for a Problem (Optional)

+1. **Create a Problem Folder**: Navigate to the `Problems/interactive_learn/` directory and create a folder named `problem-N`, where `N` is the problem number assigned to you (e.g., `problem-17`).

+2. **Add Learning Materials**: Inside the folder, create a `notebook.py` file.
+This file should include the learning content with explanations, examples, and any required resources for the problem.
+You could use https://marimo.app/?slug=aojjhb to ensure the file is compatible with `marimo` for HTML-WASM conversion.
+For example, you can check [problem-4's notebook.py](Problems/interactive_learn/problem-4/notebook.py)

+3. **Submit Changes**: Commit the new folder with its contents to your branch and submit a pull request.
+Ensure your commit messages clearly indicate the addition of the interactive learn for the problem.

+4. **Collaborate for Review**: Engage with reviewers for feedback on your pull request.
+Make any necessary adjustments as suggested.

 ## License